Framework

 As you might imagine, you can use such a generator to drive an animation.
 A generator is typically easier than a requestAnimationFrame loop because the animation is declarative — the code runs automatically whenever i changes — and because you don’t have to handle invalidation to terminate the loop.

 You can also use a generator to stream live data.
-Here is a WebSocket that listens for the current price of Bitcoin, keeping the last minute of data in memory.
+Here is a WebSocket that reports the current price of Bitcoin via Unicorn Data Services.

 const socket = new WebSocket("wss://ws.eodhistoricaldata.com/ws/crypto?api_token=demo");